Woods brought to his knees by Lytham bunker

 Woods, who birdied the sixth hole in his opening three rounds, then missed a 40-foot putt for bogey and a five-footer for double-bogey before gratefully sinking his third attempt.

-"The problem is if I played left I wasn't assured I could get it to the gallery and get it out of that slope because if it rolls back in the bunker and I'm on the downslope then I've got no backswing," Woods told reporters.

-"The game plan was to fire it into the bank, have it ricochet to the right and then have an angle to come back at it.
-Unfortunately it ricocheted to the left and almost hit me."

-Woods's first triple-bogey in a major since 2003 left him six shots behind Scott with 12 holes to play but he quickly got one back with a brilliant chip-in for birdie at the seventh.
+The nightmare hole left Woods six shots behind leader Scott with 12 holes to play but he quickly got one back with a brilliant chip-in for birdie at the seventh.

-Further bogeys at the ninth, 13th, 14th and 15th holes sealed his fate but he strode smiling down the 18th fairway to warm applause from the galleries and finished with a flourish by holing a 10-foot putt for a birdie at the last.

-"Overall I'm pleased with the way I played, unfortunately just a couple here and there ended up costing me some momentum, especially today at six," Woods said.

 (Editing by Tony Jimenez)